Home > Destinations > 14 of the best things to do in Narbonne France in 24 hours

 Admire the art and architecture in Palais Neuf

 Built between the 14th and 19th centuries, the Palais Neuf is now a stunning art museum.
-Paintings, crockery, furniture, incredible painted ceilings, dining rooms, and plasterwork, it is mind-blowingly beautiful and a must-visit when you are in Narbonne.
+Paintings, crockery, furniture, incredible painted ceilings, dining rooms, and plasterwork it is mind-blowingly beautiful and a must-visit when you are in Narbonne.

 Get a view from Donjon Gilles Aycelin

 Whenever we can get up high in a new city, it’s one of the first things we will do.
-It gives such a different perspective, and it allows you to get your bearings.
+It gives such a different perspective and allows you to get your bearings.
 This is especially for someone spatially challenged like me.
 Located right in the centre of Narbonne, within the Palais Neuf, the square tower looks out over the city.
 On a good day, the views are exceptional.

 hotel de ville and cathedral and palace